caituo27/caituo27.github.io/_posts/2023/11/2023-11-03-how to-use-angulars-new-control-flow-syntax.md

 ];
 ```

 We want to list these players out in the template with a for loop.
 So, we start by adding the `@` symbol again.
-Then, the word for followed by parentheses.
-In these parentheses, we create our variable, we’ll call it player.
-Then, like the old `*ngFor, we use the word of, followed by our variable for our list of data, in this case players.
+Then, the word "for" followed by parentheses.
+In these parentheses, we create our variable, we’ll call it "player".
+Then, like the old `*ngFor`, we use the word "of", followed by our variable for our list of data, in this case players.

 ```html
 @for (player of players) {